 Vietnamese Immigration to Northern Virginia

 Vietnamese immigrants fled their country in two distinct waves.
-The first large wave of immigration occurred in 1975 and included elites and highly educated residents who left with the Fall of Saigon (O’Connell 2003, Wood 1997).
-Many left in fear for their lives or were escaping imprisonment since they had either worked for the former South Vietnamese government or supported that regime.
+The first large wave of immigration occurred in 1975 and generally included elites and highly educated residents who left with the fall of Saigon (O’Connell 2003, Wood 1997).
+Many left in fear for their lives or were at risk of imprisonment since they had either worked for the former South Vietnamese government or supported that regime.
 Many refugees left on short notice with just the clothes on their backs and very in the way of money or possessions (Bich 2014).
-For those able to immigrate with their money, it was often in the form of jewelry and “tael,” which were small envelopes of gold that could be sewn into clothing or packed with other belongings (Cook 2014).
-Many of the Vietnamese who lived through the war and under Communist control mistrusted banks and feared the volatility of paper money; keeping money in the form of gold or jewelry was common (Cook 2014, Nguyen 2014, Workman 1993).
+For those able to leave with their money, it was often in the form of jewelry and “tael,” which were small envelopes of gold that could be sewn into clothing or packed with other belongings (Cook 2014).
+Many of the Vietnamese who lived through the war and under Communist control mistrusted banks and were wary of the volatility of paper money; keeping money in the form of gold or jewelry was common (Cook 2014, Nguyen 2014, Workman 1993).

-From the mid-1970s to the early 1990s, most refugees left Vietnam by boat.
-These refugees, commonly referred to as “boat people,” were generally less educated than the previous wave of immigrants who had ties to the U.S. government or were Vietnamese elites (O’Connell 2003).
+In the second wave of immigration, from the mid-1970s to the early 1990s, most refugees left Vietnam by boat.
+These refugees, commonly referred to as “boat people,” were generally less educated and politically connected than the previous wave of immigrants (O’Connell 2003).
 An estimated 800,000 people fled Vietnam by boat between 1975 and 1995, and according to the United Nations High Commission for Refugees, between 200,000 and 400,000 boat people died at sea (Vo 2006).
-People took small boats to international waters to find new land, or large boats, such as naval ships or oil tankers, to pick them up (Bich 2014, Nguyen, 2014).
+People took small boats to international waters to find new land, or large boats (such as naval ships or oil tankers) to pick them up (Bich 2014, Nguyen, 2014).

 Refugees often stopped in the Philippines and Guam before continuing their journey to refugee camps in the U.S., where they waited for sponsorship by their friends, family, or other contacts (Bich 2014, Cook 2014).

-The Washington, D.C. metropolitan area was a desirable choice for Vietnamese immigrants for several reasons.
+The Washington, D.C. metropolitan area was a desirable place to settle for several reasons.
 Many of the first-wave Vietnamese immigrants had ties to the U.S. government or the Embassy.
-Moreover, residing near the capital city was reminiscent of their previous residence near the Vietnamese capital city of Saigon (Do 2014, O’Connell 2003).
-Northern Virginia emerged as a suitable location for resettlement within the region.
-Embassy officials pointed refugees toward Northern Virginia (O’Connell 2003), and Arlington offered the availability of sponsors such as the Catholic Church (Dinh 2014, O’Connell 2003), as well as the availability of affordable housing (Cook 2014, Do 2014).
-Once the first wave of immigrants settled in Arlington, existing family and social ties established the network for future immigrants to join this population.
-By the end of the Vietnamese War, 15%, or 3,000, of the nation’s Vietnamese population resided in the Washington, D.C. area (O’Connell 2009), and many more joined.
-The most densely settled Vietnamese areas in Northern Virginia were along Wilson Boulevard and Columbia Pike, extending west towards Falls Church and Annandale.
+Moreover, for many, residing near the capital city was reminiscent of their previous residence near the Vietnamese capital city of Saigon (Do 2014, O’Connell 2003).
+Northern Virginia emerged as a suitable location for resettlement within the D.C. region.
+Embassy officials pointed refugees toward Northern Virginia (O’Connell 2003), and Arlington offered the availability of sponsors such as the Catholic Church (Dinh 2014, O’Connell 2003), as well as the relatively affordable housing (Cook 2014, Do 2014).
+Once the first wave settled in Arlington, existing family and social ties established the network for future immigrants.
+By the end of the Vietnam War, 15%, or 3,000, of the nation’s Vietnamese population lived in the Washington, D.C. area (O’Connell 2009), and many more joined in the subsequent decades.
+As the population grew, the most densely settled Vietnamese residential areas in Northern Virginia were along Wilson Boulevard and Columbia Pike, extending west towards Falls Church and Annandale.

 Development of Little Saigon in Clarendon

 Until the mid-1900s, Clarendon was Arlington County’s premier downtown shopping area and a bustling streetcar suburb (Ehrenhalt 2012).
 However, during the 1960s and 70s, competition from regional shopping malls and strip shopping centers caused downtown Clarendon to decline.
 Many businesses relocated, leaving behind vacant storefronts (O’Connell 2003).
-The historic building stock suffered from neglect and by the mid-1970s, construction of the WMATA Clarendon Metro station began to tear up the streets and sidewalks.
-These conditions were conducive to cheap, short-term commercial leases, which the Vietnamese refugees seized as an opportunity to open businesses and support their families.
-In light of the Metro construction, rent fell as low as $1.50 to $5 a square foot in some buildings (Arnett 1989, Drummond 1989), making this area relatively affordable for the recent immigrants.
+The historic building stock suffered from neglect, and by the mid-1970s, construction of the WMATA Clarendon Metro station began to tear up the streets and sidewalks.
+These conditions resulted in cheap, short-term commercial leases, which the Vietnamese refugees seized as an opportunity to open businesses to support their families.
+In light of the disruptive Metro construction, rent fell as low as $1.50 to $5 a square foot in some buildings (Arnett 1989, Drummond 1989), making this area relatively affordable for the recent immigrants.

-The “Little Saigon” neighborhood was generally considered to be the blocks in the immediate vicinity of Wilson Boulevard between Washington Boulevard and Highland Street.
+The “Little Saigon” neighborhood was generally considered to consist of the blocks in the immediate vicinity of Wilson Boulevard between Washington Boulevard and Highland Street.

 A popular drink served in the cafes was iced coffee made with sweetened condensed milk and crushed ice (Do 2014).
 Jewelry stores, fabric stores, and department stores soon opened to sell goods popular with Vietnamese shoppers.

-The Vietnamese refugees came to the area for more than just groceries; Little Saigon emerged as the place where they could receive news of Vietnam and of friends and family (Bich 2014).
+The Vietnamese refugees came to Little Saigon for more than just groceries; the neighborhood became the place where they could receive news of Vietnam and of friends and family (Bich 2014).
 Many people had left Vietnam suddenly without communicating their travel plans to anyone (Bich 2014, Nguyen 2014).
 Several stores had bulletin boards where messages were posted by refugees who were hopeful they could learn the whereabouts of those they had lost touch with from Vietnam (Bich 2014, Nguyen 2014).
 Many people also used the boards to make appointments to meet people in Little Saigon (Nguyen 2014).
 Shipping services in the neighborhood gave immigrants the chance to send packages to Vietnam, which was difficult elsewhere (Dinh 2014).
 Little Saigon served as a social setting for interacting with other members of the community, with entertainment like live Vietnamese music performed in cafes (Bich 2014, Cook 2014).
 People would frequently visit Little Saigon for cuisine such as pho, a traditional Vietnamese soup, or spring rolls, which couldn’t be found elsewhere at the time.

 Little Saigon offered a variety of business types and styles.
 Some businesses developed the ambiance of a flea market or bazaar since it was common for multiple businesses to operate within a single building.
 The My An Fabric store had multiple businesses within the same building, including a billiards and arcade game room and a small cafe (Priest 1987).
-A former diner described the restaurant as a “dive” with fantastic food with a few tables in a narrow space with no decoration (Woodruff 2014).
 Cafe Dalat served only as a restaurant with high ceilings, dark interior with little decor, and symmetrically lined tables, which allowed the waitstaff to serve customers within just minutes of ordering (Woodruff 2014).
 Some residents recall the over-sized suitcases on display, often pouring out onto the sidewalk, at the Pacific Department Store (Woodruff 2014).

-While some Vietnamese people came to Little Saigon just to shop, many lingered inside the businesses and enjoyed the sense of community (Breyault and Goldschmidt 2014, Bich 2014).
+While some Vietnamese residents came to Little Saigon just to shop, many lingered inside the businesses and enjoyed the sense of community (Breyault and Goldschmidt 2014, Bich 2014).
 Festivals and events were held throughout the year to celebrate holidays, such as the annual Moon Festival (Jordan 1991).
 For 19 years, successful restaurateur Nguyen Van Thoi hosted an annual Tet dinner at his Nam Viet and My An cafes for American prisoners of war from the Vietnam War (Estrada 2005).
-The cafes and businesses fulfilled a commercial need for non-Vietnamese customers, too, who have recalled experiencing their first bowl of pho, vermicelli noodle bowls, spring rolls, crepes, and other traditional dishes here (Woodruff 2014).
+The cafes and businesses were appealing to non-Vietnamese customers, too, who have recalled experiencing their first bowl of pho, vermicelli noodle bowls, spring rolls, crepes, and other traditional dishes here (Woodruff 2014).

 Notable Businesses of Little Saigon